JosephEoff/josepheoff.github.io/_posts/2022-12-31-motorcontrol8.md

 I've spent a few hours over the last couple of days putting together a schematic and sketching out a PCB to fit the housing I ordered.
 I haven't sent the board out to be made because I want to compare the real box with the datasheet.
 The box should come in sometime in the coming week.

 Datasheets are great, but sometimes I make mistakes in reading them.
-That bit me once and cost me the price of having new boards made.
+That bit me once and cost me the price (and time) of having new boards made.
 I prefer to check my datasheet based designs against the real, physical parts before ordering a PCB made.
-I print the finished layout on paper, cut it out, then lay all the ICs and other parts on it to check that I made the foot prints properly in KiCAD.
+I print the finished layout on paper, cut it out, then lay all the ICs and other parts on it to check that I made the foot prints properly in KiCad.
 I check that the board will fit the box by dropping the paper cutout in the box.

 |Schematic|
 |---------|